geodes-sms/relis/README.md

 - Storage of studies (all but PDF)

 # Installation
-The project is run locally using docker.
+The project can be installed locally using docker.
 Make sure to follow the pre-requisite steps to have an up and running docker environment.

 ### Pre-requisite:
 - Install docker on your local environment (download at: https://www.docker.com/products/docker-desktop)